vickev/howdypix/services/maildev/README.md

-# @howdypix/service-rabbitmq
+# @howdypix/service-mailhog

-Runs the RabbitMQ process, that is mandatory to communicate between the server and the workers.
+Runs the a SMTP server to develop more easily with emails.

+Check the documentation here: https://github.com/mailhog/MailHog